X01XX/forth-memory-management/README.md

 Allocation and deallocation is fairly fast because it involves only pushing or popping the stack.

-The entropy of various allocations and deallocations appears in the increasing disorder of the addresses on the stack, which no one cares about.
+The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which no one cares about.

 The files can be brought into gforth with the command: include mm_array.fs